x3haloed/hominem/docs/human_like_reward_lora_step_by_step_plan.md

 The goal is to reach a point where you can:
 1. Distill a human-like reward manifold from a teacher model.
 2. Train a reward model.
-3. Train a LoRA on a student model.
+3. Train dual-channel LoRA adapters that accumulate both general knowledge (memory consolidation) and reward-guided behavioral shaping (neuromodulatory analog).
-4. Run a **near-real-time loop** where your feedback adjusts the LoRA incrementally.
+4. Run a **conversation-driven learning loop** where interactions improve both factual recall and behavioral alignment through cooperating SFT and preference training channels.

 ---